bkil/gemiweb0/README.md

-# GemiWeb, the gemini-HTTP/HTML subset
+# gemiweb0, the gemini-HTTP/HTML subset

 ## Status

 Status: not public yet, volunteer developers and user brainstorming welcome!

+The internal names of the work in progress subsets used are HTTP0, HTML0, JS0 and CSS0 respectively.

 ## Documentation